zyusnow/ZhenYu/README.md

-### Hello World, I'm Zhen Yu 👋
+### Hi there, I'm Zhen Yu 👋

-## I'm a Passionate Full Stack Developer!
+- <div>🌱 I'm a Full Stack Developer with a passion for coming up with creative solutions to challenging problems.</div>
-- 🔭 I’m currently working on my solo project for fun every day
-- 🌱 I’m currently learning Flask
-- 👯 I’m looking to collaborate on open projects
-- 💬 Ask me about ...
-Anything
-- ⚡ Fun fact: I love playing Lego and documentation.
+- <div>🔭 I used to be a product manager in the past a few years.</div>
+- <div>👯 As a developer, I indulges in building meaningful & delightful apps that impact millions of people. </div>

+### Find me
-- 📫 You can reach out to me at zyuluna@gmail.com
+- 📫 Talk to me at zyuluna@gmail.com</div>
 - 🔗 Want to connect?
 Find me on [LinkedIn][linkedin]

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=zyusnow&layout=compact)](https://github.com/anuraghazra/github-readme-stats)